 The first phase of this ‘refurbishment era’ is already underway, at One Angel Court, where office space will be increased by 300,000 square feet.
 While this type of office space may not be as exciting as the high-rise designs we are used to, the end products will still be Grade A office space.
 In most cases, the renovated buildings will be unrecognisable when compared to their previous facades, and therefore highly desirable for a number of industry sectors, especially large, established corporations with within the finance and investment industries.

-For start-up businesses, entrepreneurs and companies with the creative sector; shared office space seems to be the future, as this is a money saving option for both tenants and landlords.
-Shared office space, or co-working office space encourages networking and allows flexibility and freedom, which is an increasingly sought-after feature in office space environments.
+For start-up businesses, entrepreneurs and companies with the creative sector; shared, coworking office space seems to be the future, as this is a money saving option for both tenants and landlords.
+Coworking office space encourages networking and allows flexibility and freedom, which is an increasingly sought-after feature in office space environments.

 A new cycle of serviced office space

 There is, however, a glimmer of light poking through the recession cloud.
 Estate Agents, Knight Frank, predict that by 2015, London will be able to rein in some of the profits from the business expansion that has characterised the last few years.
 Investments from wealthy Asia Pacific investors along with advances in technology may also mean that a new cycle of serviced office space will begin in London.

 Locations such as Kings Cross, Clerkenwell and Farringdon will be hot spots for office space rental, as refurbishment and redevelopments are already underway.
 The future of office space environments also looks to be built around the tenants’ well-being, meaning that there are less workstations and more break-out areas, resulting in a stress free and more productive workforce.